Select your country and language

 Disclaimer

-• GELM medical plans cover the above treatments and drugs that have been approved by the Ministry of Health (MOH) and Food & Drug Administration (FDA) Malaysia.
-Any treatment or drug which is still under research or trial will NOT be covered.
+• GELM medical plans cover the above treatment procedures and drugs that have been approved by the Ministry of Health (MOH), Malaysia and the Food and Drug Administration (FDA), United States.
+Any treatment or drug which is still under clinical research or trial will NOT be covered, and any external implantable prosthetic devices/appliances not limited to the above treatments will NOT be covered as per policy exclusion.

-• The advanced treatments listed above will be covered under GELM medical plans only if they are deemed medically necessary and are the most optimal treatment for the patient’s condition, subject to the terms and conditions as listed in the policy contract.
+• The advanced treatments listed above will be covered under GELM medical plans only if they are deemed medically necessary and are justified by the treating physician to be the most optimal treatment in patient’s best interest, subject to the terms and conditions as per outlined in the policy contract

 For enquiries, please call Healthcare Service Careline at 1300–1 300 18 or email: healthcareservices@greateasternlife.com